-A newly refurbished greenhouse on the right opens up onto my rambling semi-wild garden.
-In both the greenhouse and the garden I‘ve planted a small army’s worth of vegetables, flowers and herbs for medicinal, recreational and gourmet purposes.
-My semi-organised garden effortlessly flows into an old orchard which in turn merges quietly into the large cedars, hemlocks, pines, firs and oaks of the ancient woods.
-The verdant forest covering the surrounding mountains spans out for hundreds of acres beyond.
+A newly refurbished greenhouse on the right opens onto my rambling semi-wild garden.
+In both the greenhouse and the garden, I have planted a small army’s worth of vegetables, fruits, flowers and herbs for medicinal, recreational and gourmet purposes.
+My semi-organised garden effortlessly flows into an old orchard which in turn merges quietly into the large cedars, hemlocks, pines, firs and oaks of the ancient woods that surround my home.
+The verdant forest covering the surrounding mountains spans out for hundreds of acres beyond my lands.

 Brambles of blackberries and raspberries and various wild roses grace my home in a riot of colour, and my pantry with a rich stock of jams and preserves.
 I converted the attic into my bedroom and added a large solarium style bathing chamber on the side closest to the lake.
 The house proper is large and airy and holds a large open plan living area and kitchen.
-On the opposite side of the cottage to the solarium I added a large library.
-The library and solarium are the same size and shape of each other on the outside, both being constructed of reinforced glass, although the solarium is 80% glass whilst the library is only 50% glass.
-The perfect balance of natural light without overexposing the 1000s of books to sunlight and inadvertently damaging them.
+On the opposite side of the cottage to the solarium I have added a large library.
+For symmetrical and aesthetic purposes, the library and solarium are the same size and shape.
+Both were constructed of reinforced glass, although the solarium is 80% glass whilst the library is only 50% glass.
+The library tower has less to create the perfect balance of natural light without overexposing the 1000s of books I own to excessive sunlight and inadvertently damaging them.

+I expanded the house proper to slightly over twice its original size.
+I used the same materials as the original building which is river stone hewn from cliffs just over the other side of the cove.
 The walls were built with bare river stone and mortar.
-The floors are laid with reclaimed oak floorboards I found in a shop in the village which sells old building materials that still have use left in them.
+The floors are laid with reclaimed oak floorboards I found in a shop in the village, which sells old building materials that still have use left in them.
 The thick boards were worn smooth from wear and feel simply wonderful on bare feet.

-My bedroom is furnished simply; a large king bed, bright floral linens and an old French style padded headboard and side table set.
+The entire top floor is my bedroom, en suite and walk in wardrobe.
+A large king bed, bright floral linens and an old French style padded headboard and side table set take up one side.
 I stripped the op-shop score down to bare wood, which I painted warm-white.
-I replaced the headboard’s padding and covered it with simple hemp fabric which I also used to cover buttons to complete the look.
-The ceiling on either side slopes down from the roof apex, creating a triangle-shaped room.
-I installed a pair of French doors and a small balcony giving me a view out over both the forest and a sliver of the lake to open the space up.
+I replaced the headboard’s padding and re-covered it with a simple hemp clothe using the same fabric to cover buttons to complete the project.
+The ceiling on either side slopes down from the roof apex, creating a triangle shaped room.
+I installed a pair of French doors and small balcony giving me a view out over both the forest and athe lake to open the space up.
 A large fireplace sits to the left of my bed between the French doors and the wall.

 A large chest rests at the end of my bed which holds my extra linen and a thick knitted blue blanket I’ve had since I was 5.
 The wool used is half as thick as my forearm, the weight adds an extra layer of comfort during winter.
 An added bonus: the abstractly large size makes my soul snuggly(er).